attr-encrypted/encryptor/README.md

     { algorithm: 'aes-256-gcm',
       auth_data: '',
       insecure_mode: false,
+      hmac_iterations: 2000,
-      hmac_iterations: 2000 }
+      v2_gcm_iv: false }
 ```

 Older versions of Encryptor allowed you to use it in a less secure way.
 Namely, you were allowed to run Encryptor without an IV, or with a key of insufficient length.
 Encryptor now requires a key and IV of the correct length respective to the algorithm that you use.
 However, to maintain backwards compatibility you can run Encryptor with the `:insecure_mode` option.
+Additionally, when using AES-\*-GCM algorithms in Encryptor v2.0.0, the IV was set incorrectly and was not used.
+The `:v2_gcm_iv` option is available to allow Encryptor to set the IV as it was set in Encryptor v2.0.0.
+This is provided to assist with migrating data that unsafely encrypted using an AES-\*-GCM algorithm from Encryptor v2.0.0.

 You may also pass an `:algorithm`,`:salt`, and `hmac_iterations` option, however none of these options are required.
 If you pass the `:salt` option, a new unique key will be derived from the key that you passed in using PKCS5 with a default of 2000 iterations.
 You can change the number of PKCS5 iterations with the `hmac_iterations` option.
 As PKCS5 is slow, it is optional behavior, but it does provide more security to use a unique IV and key for every encryption operation.